matheusflauzino/code-challenges/README.md

 # Code Challenges and Programming Problems

 This repository contains programming problems solved by me.
-The aim is to practice and improve problem solving skills.
+The goal is to practice and improve problem solving skills.

 Problems range in difficulty from simpler problems like adding two numbers to advanced problems.